tgjones/gemini/README.markdown

 ![Screenshot](https://raw.github.com/tgjones/gemini/master/doc/gemini-module-errorlist.png)

-Reproduces the error list tool window from Visual Studio.
+Reproduces the error list tool window in Visual Studio.
 Can be used to show errors, warning, or information.

 #### NuGet package